anonymokata/E2843165-296C-4164-BA2A-1DA4469A4222/README.md

 * add(char *term1, char *term2)
 	* add takes two Roman numeral variables, in char* format, adds them, and returns the sum as a char\*
 	* add returns NULL for any non-valid input
-	* add will print to stderr the offending character or character pair, and string that the character/pair is contained in
+	* given non-valid input, add will print the offending character or character pair, and string that the character/pair is contained in, to stderr
-	* add will print to an error to stderr if the sum exceeds 3999
+	* add will print an error to stderr if the sum exceeds 3999

 * sub(char *term1, char *term2)
 	* sub takes two Roman numeral variables, in char* format, subtracts them, and returns the difference as a char*